 Who does Direct Recovery Services collect for?

-Direct Recovery Services collects debts for companies in various industries, including healthcare providers, credit card companies, and other financial services companies.
+Direct Recovery Services collects debts for a wide range of companies spanning multiple industries.
+This includes, but is not limited to, healthcare providers, credit card companies, and other financial services companies.

 Is Direct Recovery Services legit or a scam?

 Direct Recovery Services is a legitimate company.
 They are authorized to collect debts on behalf of their clients.
 However, it’s important to verify any debts they claim you owe before making any payments.

 How can I remove Direct Recovery Services from my credit report?